panyamkeerthana/ai-workflows/README-agents.md

 > kinit -kt /tmp/keytab <REDHAT_KERBEROS_ID>@IPA.REDHAT.COM
 ```

-If last command is successful, move `/tmp/keytab` file to `.secrets/keytab`.
+If last command is successful, move `/tmp/keytab` file to `.secrets/keytab` and set permissions to `644` so the user inside the container can read it.

 This file should be kept secure as it can be used as a replacement for password-less authentication and impersonate the user.

 ## Running the System